Growth marketing. Just another buzzword that you should use in meetings and online, or is there more to it?

-Whether you like it or not has become a big part of the marketing landscape.
+Whether you like it or not growth marketing has become a major part of the marketing landscape.

 Confusing or useful?
 I’ll take you what is growth marketing and give you some examples and ideas for how you can adopt some of the core parts.